 I have been charged with a crime!
 Can I afford a lawyer?

-When asking yourself, “can I afford a lawyer?”, you have to consider not just the cost of attorney fees but also the cost of a conviction.
+When asking yourself, “can I afford a lawyer?” you have to consider not just the cost of attorney fees but also the cost of a conviction.
 Penalties for criminal convictions include potential jail sentences, probation, fines, and costs.
 Many people do not realize that a criminal conviction can jeopardize custody, employability, financial stability, and much more.
-Your ability to obtain credit, get a mortgage or student loan, get a job requiring a license, or do any of the hundreds of things that require a criminal background check can be destroyed.
-A criminal conviction will likely be on your record for life.
+Your ability to obtain credit, get a mortgage or student loan, get a job requiring a license, or do anything requiring a criminal background check can be ruined.
+A criminal conviction might be on your record for life.

 So the police or anyone is accusing you of a crime, you are in the proverbial crosshairs of the criminal justice system, and you are likely asking yourself, “Can I afford a lawyer?”

 “Why would I want to hire a lawyer?”